eclipse-sumo/sumo/docs/web/docs/Libtraci.md

 To allow coupling with client code, bindings must be provided for each client language.
-Historically, this has led to a larger number of client implementations with varying levels of API completeness and only the python client was kept up-to-date by the core sumo development team.
+Historically, this has led to a larger number of client implementations with varying levels of API completeness and only the python client was kept up-to-date by the core SUMO development team.

 The avoid this problem, Libtraci is provided as a SWIG compatible C++ client library that is fully compatible with [Libsumo](Libsumo.md).
 It even uses the